JiteshNayak2004/JEMU/README.md

 # JEMU
-my attempt to create a RV32I simulator inspired by RV32EMU
+my attempt to create a RV32I simulator similar to spike